WeiHuang05/Weihuang05.github.io/index.md

 * 03/2026 We are organizing the workshop [Foundations of Deep Generative Models: Understanding Memorization, Generalization, and Reasoning](https://fdgm-workshop.github.io/FDGM_ICML2026/) at ICML 2026!

-* 02/2026 One paper is accepted by ICLR 2026, [https://openreview.net/forum?id=ZzG6oJ5ehI](Self-Harmony: Learning to Harmonize Self-Supervision and Self-Play in Test-Time Reinforcement Learning)
+* 02/2026 One paper is accepted by ICLR 2026, [Self-Harmony: Learning to Harmonize Self-Supervision and Self-Play in Test-Time Reinforcement Learning](https://openreview.net/forum?id=ZzG6oJ5ehI)

 * 01/2026 We are organizing 2nd workshop [Deep Generative Model in Machine Learning: Theory, Principle and Efficacy](https://delta-workshop.github.io/DeLTa2026/) at ICLR 2026!
 Submissions are welcome via [Openreview Site](https://openreview.net/group?id=ICLR.cc/2026/Workshop/DeLTa)!